Guy-Lor/HumanChoicePrediction/README.md

 This project is done as a part of NLP course and is based on the paper "Human Choice Prediction in Language-based Persuasion Games: Simulation-based Off-Policy Evaluation" (Eilam Shapira and Reut Apel and Moshe Tennenholtz and Roi Reichart).

-TODO: WRITE HIGH LEVEL SUMMARY OF WHAT WE WANT TO DO IN THE PROJECT.
-WHAT ARE THE STRATEGIES WE ADDED AND EXPLAINING THEM SHORTLY.
 Our project aims to enhance the accuracy of predicting human choices by improving the simulation of human decision-making processes.
 Current models use three primary simulation strategies, plus an “Oracle,” but these cannot fully capture the complexity of human decision-making.
 We reviewed scholarly articles on cognitive processes and decision-making behaviors to develop updated simulation strategies.
 By employing real decision-making strategies like loss aversion, we aim to create more accurate simulations.
 Experiments will validate our approach, expected to improve user choice prediction. we added 3 new strategies and the notebooks output the needed data and hyperparameters for creating the new strategies.

 Strategy 1: Sentiment Ratio Analysis Using TripAdvisor Data